 To network with other Pre-Law Advisors around the country, hearing what they do and brainstorming ideas in a dynamic in-person environment.

-If you are attending a WAPLA, NAPLA, or PCAPLA conference in 2023, those are all prior to June 30 and so take place in Fiscal Year 2023.
+If you attended a WAPLA, NAPLA, or PCAPLA conference in 2023, those were all prior to June 30 and so took place in Fiscal Year 2023.
 These APLAs will not have an annual conference in FY24.

-If you are attending a SWAPLA, MAPLA, or SAPLA conference in 2023, those will occur after July 1 and so will fall during FY24, the same fiscal year as PLANC 2024 next June.
+If you attended a SWAPLA, MAPLA, or SAPLA conference in 2023, those occurred after July 1 and so took place during FY24, the same fiscal year as PLANC 2024 this coming June.
 These APLAs will not have an annual conference in FY25.

 Getting funding for one conference can be challenging enough - getting funding for two in the same fiscal year can be even more difficult.
-If you are planning to attend two conferences in FY24 but none in FY25, consider talking with your Chair, Dean, etc. about how things will “even out”.
+If your situation means you will be attending two conferences in FY24 but none in FY25, consider talking with your Chair, Dean, etc. about how things will “even out”.
 Though you are asking for 2x conference funding in FY24 would they agree if they know it means you are not asking for conference funding in FY25?
 Are there other expenditures that can be traded off – supplies, swag items, or other purchases that can be deferred to the year you’re not attending a conference?